AboutOverviewPress

 You can try to predict the future based on current trends.
 Or you can try to alter the trends yourself.
 This conceit is the ambition of focused research organizations.

-By applying barcodes, many collections of proteins (often called 'proteomes') can be simultaneously analyzed, increasing speed and decreasing cost almost proportional to the number of barcodes.
+By applying barcodes, hundreds or even thousands of proteomes can be simultaneously analyzed, increasing speed and decreasing cost almost proportional to the number of barcodes.

 The cost per sample (USD) being driven down by using barcodes.
 Time per sample is similarly decreased.
 Figure and analysis adapted by Jason Derks from his first description in Derks et al. (2022).